crossplane/crossplane/design/one-pager-k8s-native-providers.md

 a Kubernetes cluster by the scheduler controller, which causes them to pass the predicates of the application controller.
-It uses the template(s) in the `KubernetesApplication` instance to create one or more `KubernetesApplicationResource` objects, which are then picked up by the resource scheduler.
+It uses the template(s) in the `KubernetesApplication` instance to create one or more `KubernetesApplicationResource` objects, which are then picked up by the managed resource controller.
 It is responsible for actually creating the Kubernetes-native (e.g. `Deployment`, `ConfigMap`, etc.) objects in the target cluster, then managing them as a managed reconciler does for an external resource.
 In this scenario, the Kubernetes-native objects are the external